 - “I’m not looking for advice about this, but I appreciate the offer!”

 - “I can tell you’re passionate about this, but I’d prefer it if we changed the subject.”

 - “I’ll enjoy our time together more if we don’t talk about this—thanks for understanding!”

 You have big, bold dreams for your life.

 And ya know what?
 Anything big and bold is bound to attract some attention.
 Try seeing opposition as scenery on your journey.
 You can notice it, acknowledge it and even pause to check it out.
 But it doesn’t have to stop you or throw you off course.

 You are wise, valuable, worthy and capable.
 Your dreams are important and the world needs you to keep chasing them!
 You’re also not alone—I’m here with you, every step of the way.

 Your turn: What do you want to set some boundaries around?
 Let me know in the comments so we can support each other!

 Peace & healthy boundaries,

 If you want me to be your coach, guide and head cheerleader, joining my membership community is the only way to do it.
-You’ll get everything you need to build the 5 Pillars of Wellness in your life, including live coaching, exclusive recipes and meditations, group challenges and so much more!
-Enrollment only opens a few times each year, so join my waitlist now to be in the know.
+You’ll get everything you need to build the 5 Pillars of Wellness in your life, including coaching, new recipes, meditations, communal support and so much more!
+Let me support you in your self-care, sweets.
+Your wellness family is waiting.
+Join here!